dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 ([Dwork and Naor,
 1992](https://web.cs.dal.ca/~abrodsky/7301/readings/DwNa93.pdf) \[[cite](https://web.cs.dal.ca/~abrodsky/7301/readings/DwNa93.pdf)\]),
-his paper was referenced by Satoshi in the Bitcoin whitepaper and led to what is known as Bitcoin\'s proof-of-work today.
+his paper was referenced by Satoshi in the Bitcoin whitepaper and led to what is known as Bitcoin's proof-of-work today.
 As far as I can tell, the term proof-of-work was first introduced in the Hashcash paper.
 \[Footnote: "The hashcash CPU cost-function computes a token which can be used as a proof-of-work."\]